-HPCH 250 Practicum 2cr.
+HPCH 250 Practicum 2 cr.

 This course provides students with the opportunity of gaining field experience in the development, implementation, and/or evaluation of health communication activities or programs.
 At the end of the second year of the program, students will be placed at a site where they will be able to apply knowledge and theory learned through their courses.
 They will engage in an ongoing health communication project or health communication activities of certain projects by undertaking specific tasks under the supervision of a field preceptor and upon the approval of the course coordinator.
 Students who have completed all first- and second- year HCOM required courses are eligible to enroll in the practicum.
-Prerequisites: HPCH 204 and 207
+Prerequisites at least two of the following: HPCH 204; HPCH 207 and HPCH 208.

-HPCH 251 Capstone seminar 0.2; 2cr.
+HPCH 251 Capstone seminar 0.2; 2 cr.

-This seminar is taken during the last semester of the BA in Health Communication program.
+This seminar is taken during the last term of the BA in health communication program.
 It is closely linked to the summer internship where students are required to complete it between their second and third year.
 The course is designed to challenge students to critically reflect on the knowledge they have gained in all their prior coursework and then synthesize that knowledge with field experience, with a focus on the role of health communication in contributing to public health in Lebanon.
 The course provides students with the opportunity to further develop the full set of competencies essential for a health communication graduate.
 It also provides them time and space to sharpen their leadership and other professional skills, as well as demonstrate independent thinking and respect for diversity.
-Prerequisites: HPCH 209 (concurrent) and HPCH 250.
+Prerequisite: HPCH 250.